pdjr-signalk/pdjr-skwidget-signalkclient/README.md

 # signalk-client

-Library providing a web-client application interface to SignalK
+Library providing a web application interface to a Signal K server.

 The __signalk-client__ library implements the __SignalkClient__ class which supports WebSocket connection to a Signal K server and provides methods